Canadian federal elections draw worldwide attention as bellwether for US 2020 campaign

 So that is the choice, do we put our money in the hands of a few economic decision makers, who chose to squander an amount of money each year for decades that would build a refinery each and every one of those years, or do we put money in the hands of more than one (1) million economic decision makers?

-That money in the hands of working families, increasing the number of economic decision makers, the multiplier effect, is the key to the diversification of our economy, and support for our small and medium-sized businesses, which are the lifeblood of our economy.
+That money, billions of dollars, in the hands of working families, increasing the number of economic decision makers, the multiplier effect, is the key to the diversification of our economy, and support for our small and medium-sized businesses, which are the lifeblood of our economy.

 A fixed income in times of rising prices, is much more than a matter of numbers on a ledger sheet.

 And now, the party of bailouts and massive injections of public funds directly into the accounts of a small number of economic decision makers, who chose to squander billions of dollars each year for decades, and now that that era is over, they tell the public that we have to live within our means, and of course, balance the all important budget ledger sheet.
 And that is Scheer nonsense.

 Sound economic decision making, is and always will be, about investment, not some ethereal balancing of the budget.
 The concept of living within one’s means, whereas it can be made to sound morally attractive, belies the reality that you cannot grow an economy, by contracting it.

 As many economies swing steadily to the right of the political and social spectrum, the contest between the Liberal candidate Justin Trudeau and the Conservative nominee Andrew Scheer to become the next Prime Minister of Canada, could not have been more important.
 And, this race stands as a bellwether for the 2020 presidential campaign in the United States, where a Trump victory in the 2016 election unearthed a disquieting underbelly of ethno-nationalism in American society.
 Modern Canada, except for an era of residential schools, and a brief period of Conservative rule under Stephen Harper, prides itself on its ethnic and cultural diversity.